Bill Hartman

-William Coleman Hartman, Jr. (March 17, 1915 – March 16, 2006) was an American football running back in the National Football League for the Washington Redskins before World War II.
-He graduated from the University of Georgia in 1937 with a B.S., where he was a member of the Chi Phi Fraternity.
-Hartman was inducted into the College Football Hall of Fame in 1984 and the Georgia Sports Hall of Fame in 1981.
+William Coleman Hartman Jr. (March 17, 1915 – March 16, 2006) was an American professional football running back in the National Football League (NFL) for the Washington Redskins.
+He played college football for the Georgia Bulldogs.

 Football career

 Hartman was born in Thomaston, Georgia in 1915.
 He started playing football in Madison, Georgia, where his talents soon became evident.
-He played college football for the Georgia Bulldogs starting in 1935.
+He played college football for the Georgia Bulldogs, starting in 1935.
 Hartman distinguished himself at both fullback and linebacker for the Bulldogs.
-His best game is considered to be his performance in a 7-7 tie against Fordham University in 1936 which knocked Fordham out of contention for the Rose Bowl.
+His best game is considered to be his performance in a 7–7 tie against the Fordham Rams in 1936, which knocked Fordham out of contention for the Rose Bowl.

 In his final year in 1937, Hartman was an All-American and All-SEC player.
-He also became a punter kicking the ball 82 yards against Tulane University.
+He also became a punter, kicking the ball 82 yards against the Tulane Green Wave.
+He was drafted in the eighth round of the 1938 NFL Draft.
 After graduation, he signed with the Washington Redskins, who wanted him as a backup to Sammy Baugh.
 However, Baugh was injured in the preseason and Hartman started for the first six games of the season.
-He threw the winning pass in a 24-22 win over the Philadelphia Eagles in his first game in the NFL.
+He threw the winning pass in a 24–22 win over the Philadelphia Eagles in his first game in the NFL.